 What Should You Feed A German Shepherd Chihuahua Mix?

-Feed your German Shepherd Chihuahua mix a high-quality dog food.
+Feed your German Shepherd Chihuahua mix high-quality dog food.
 The best dog foods should contain meat for protein, vegetables, and fruits for added vitamins and omega fatty acids.

 Try to find dog foods with added calcium because it will provide extra support for both the German Shepherd Hip Dysplasia and the Chihuahua Patellar Luxation predisposition.